mwhelan/Specify/readme.md

 # Specify

 ## What is it?
 Specify is a .Net testing library that builds on top of BDDfy from [TestStack](http://teststack.net/).
 While BDDfy is primarily intended for BDD testing, it is beautifully designed to be very easy to customize and extend.
+Specify

 When I first started using BDDfy for acceptance testing, I would use a different framework for unit testing, but I didn't like the context switching between different frameworks, syntaxes and testing styles.
 Specify provides a base fixture which gives a consistent experience for all types of tests (or specifications).
 Why not have the fantastic BDDfy reports for all of your different test types?